 Canada has seen some very serious natural disasters over the last few years.
 The 2013 Alberta floods and the Fort McMurray wildfire are two examples of why business interruption insurance is so important for small business owners.
-This coverage is designed to help keep businesses going after they suffer a major loss.
+This coverage is designed to help keep businesses going after they suffer a major loss, because, the truth is, 40% of small businesses won’t recover after a disaster.
 It can provide financial relief to help cover your bills, payroll and other ongoing expenses until you’re back on your feet.
 Business continuity planning goes hand in hand with business interruption insurance and is another thing all small business owners, startups and entrepreneurs should consider.
 It’s important to look at the risks your business faces, and develop a plan with specific steps to help minimize the consequences if you suffer a loss.

 Product liability is particularly important for small businesses that provide a product rather than a service.
 Product liability refers to situations where an issue arises with a product and the source of the problem can be traced back to the business that sold the product.
 If your business is found responsible for an issue with one of the products you sell, you could find yourself tangled up in a costly, time consuming lawsuit.
 Your product liability insurance can help protect you from legal and medical costs that may come up in these instances.
 Common issues resulting in product liability claims include:

 - Faulty products